alozie/afndev/template/readme/onboarding.md

 site platform into `/docroot`.
 It will also symlink custom modules and themes into place, so that changes you make will be reflected immediately on the site and in Git.
 1. Run `./task.sh setup:drupal:install`.
-This will create use values defiend in `local.settings.php`.
+This will create use values defined in `local.settings.php`.

 After this initial setup, you should only need to run `./task.sh setup:build:all`